 He and Freda have five children and four grandchildren and reside in Williamson County.

-Maynard believes in accountability, transparency, local control and in a parent’s right to direct the education of their child.
+Maynard. a Republican, believes in accountability, transparency, local control and in a parent’s right to direct the education of their child.
 He believes that our curriculum should be challenging and factual, created with input from stakeholders and designed to prepare our students to succeed in post-secondary education, thrive in a competitive free market economy and function effectively as citizens and community leaders.
 He is committed to protecting the Permanent School Fund and revitalizing the workforce development component of public education.

 District 10 includes the counties of Austin, Bastrop, Bell, Burleson, Burnet, Falls, Fayette, Freestone, Lee, Leon, Limestone, Madison, Milam, Robertson, Waller, Washington, Williamson and part of Travis.